richardpaulhudson/spacy_projects_multiprocessing/README.md

 The four `example ... py` scripts in the repository show different ways of achieving the same thing.
 In all cases:

 - two commands are executed in parallel, one of which sleeps for two seconds and the other of which sleeps for five seconds; each logs to the console before and after the sleep.
-- the commands are executed again, but this time the two-second command returns a non-zero return code, which should lead to the five-second command being killed.
+- the commands are executed again, but this time the two-second command returns a non-zero return code, which leads to the five-second command being killed.

 The direct `subprocess` approach is exemplified in [example_subprocess_direct.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_subprocess_direct.py).
 However, it has serious problems:

 - The main process has to poll the subprocesses to see whether they have completed.
 Polling is normally regarded as a clear antipattern: instead, there should be some mechanism for the subprocesses to notify the main process when they complete (push as opposed to pull).
 - The fact that the subprocesses run separately from the main process means that there is no communication between their standard pipes and the main process' standard pipes.
 The `subprocess` documentation advises callers to use the `run()` method where possible so that the subprocess runs in communication with the Python process that created it.
-- Only the actual commands are run in their own subprocesses; there is no parallelisation of tooling within spaCy projects such as outputting status messages and managing dependencies and outputs.
+- Only the actual commands are run in their own parallel subprocesses; there is no scope for parallelisation of tooling within spaCy projects such as outputting status messages and managing dependencies and outputs.
 Handling such tooling from a single main process/thread without parallelisation would certainly be possible, but would require major code changes.

 To avoid this last problem, it seems sensible to aim for a three-tier architecture: